fenago/ruby-programming/lab_guides/Lab_10.md

 [copy **](javascript:void(0))

 First off, note that we kept the example very simple, just to demonstrate the technique at hand.
-Later in this chapter, we will explore more features of Hpricot, which you will be able to use together with this technique to do more advanced postprocessing of HTML data.
+Later in This lab, we will explore more features of Hpricot, which you will be able to use together with this technique to do more advanced postprocessing of HTML data.